Durham, New Hampshire: Historical markers

+Pages From the Past mural at Durham Post Office

+Inside the Durham Post Office, there is a 16-panel mural called Pages From the Past.
+This was donated by the Woman’s Club of Durham in 1959, and each panel shows a different part of Durham’s history.
+These panels include art showing the first settlement in 1623, the area’s natural resources, Native Americans, early transportation, the first school and meeting house, and early religion and education.

+The panel “Cruel Adversity” has faced some controversy.
+This mural shows a Native American crouching behind a bush carrying a torch and bow and arrows.
+In the background, there is a garrison house that the Native American is looking at.
+According to the town, the panel is based on the 1694 Oyster River Massacre.
+The New Hampshire Commission on Native American Affairs has said it inaccurately portrays local Native Americans, and from a European perspective only.

+The mural is located inside a federal building.
+United States Postal Service policy states that artwork has to be preserved and protected for public view, while also noting that the Postal Service "cannot defend the cultural insensitivity that's apparent in certain murals."
+In 2017, the post office had offered to add interpretive text for the panel.

 Government

 In the United States House of Representatives, Durham is located in New Hampshire's 1st Congressional District and has been represented by Democrat Chris Pappas since January 3, 2019.
-He is the first and only gay person to represent New Hampshire in the United States Congress.
+He is the first and to date only gay person to represent New Hampshire in the United States Congress.
 In the New Hampshire Senate, the town is located in District 21 and has been represented by Democrat Rebecca Perkins Kwoka since December 2, 2020.
 She is the State Senate minority leader and the first openly LGBTQ+ woman to serve in the chamber.
 In the New Hampshire House of Representatives, Durham comprises the districts Strafford 10 and Strafford 20.
 The former is represented by Democrats Wayne M. Burton, Timothy O. Horrigan, Loren Selig, and Marjorie K. Smith, while latter is represented by Democrat Allan Howland.
 It is represented in the New Hampshire Executive Council by Joseph D. Kenney, a five-term Republican who has occupied the role of District 1 Executive Councilor since March 11, 2014.